FROM OUTPUTS TO OUTCOMES

 One step in making sure we are on the path to meeting our goal, is ensuring we are serving the right clients.
 The UWYC staff identified a Target Population, or a set of individuals who we feel have the potential to go from surviving to thriving.
 All programs funded by UWYC’s Financial Stability initiative must include at least one of the following: Individuals who are low income (up to 200% FPL) or living in poverty; Individuals who are unemployed, underemployed, or not earning income at the Self Sufficiency Standard for family size.

 In October 2020, UWYC staff received our first round of Quarterly Reports from our funded agencies.
 Preliminary reporting shows that we are on track and serving our Target Population.

 56% of clients served earned less than $25,000 per year.

-According to the 2020 Self-Sufficiency Study for SC, for a family of three (one working parent, one preschooler, and one school-aged child) living in York County, the annual wage required to be self-sufficient is $50,746 annually, meaning we are serving clients who earn well under the self-sufficiency standard for SC.
+According to the report released by the United Way Association of South Carolina, for a family of three (one working parent, one preschooler, and one school-aged child) living in York County, the annual wage required to be self-sufficient is $50,746 annually.

-The official poverty measure, the Federal Poverty Line, developed half a century ago, is now methodologically out of date and no longer accurately measures the ability to provide for oneself and one’s family—at best it measures “deprivation.”
-For the same family of three, the wages earned at the Federal Poverty Line are $21,720 per year.
+For the same family of three, the wages earned at the Federal Poverty Line $21,720 per year.
 77% of clients served by UWYC are low-income and earn up to 200% of the Federal Poverty Line.
-The overall poverty rate in York County is 17.67%.
-This data shows that UWYC funded partners are in the community helping those who need it most.

 53% of clients are underemployed or earning less than the self-sufficiency standard for their family size.